Skip to content

 February 18, 2016 Philip Thompsondeep in the weeds, Principles (perhaps), roots

 Laura Barrett http://laurabarrett.co.uk/Alice-in-Wonderland It’s true, I do find myself apologizing for my tendency to wander off topic, picking up some apparently tangential thread and tracing it back to the extent of my knowledge on the subject.
-However, I’m not […]
+However, I’m not planning on making an apology of that sort here, but […]

 Read more